Gulf of Tonkin

 The Gulf of Tonkin is a gulf at the northwestern portion of the South China Sea, located off the coasts of Tonkin (northern Vietnam) and South China.
 It has a total surface area of 126250 km2.
 It is defined in the west and northwest by the northern coastline of Vietnam down to the Cồn Cỏ island, in the north by China's Guangxi Zhuang Autonomous Region, and to the east by the Leizhou Peninsula and Hainan Island.

-English sources from the People's Republic of China refer to the Gulf of Tonkin as Beibu Wan.
+English sources from the People's Republic of China also refer to the Gulf of Tonkin as Beibu Wan (北部灣 (北部湾, Northern Gulf)).

 Description and etymology

-The name Tonkin, written "東京" in chữ Hán characters and Đông Kinh in the Vietnamese alphabet, means "eastern capital", and is the former toponym for Hanoi, the present capital of Vietnam.
-It is not to be confused with Tokyo, which is also written "東京" and also means "eastern capital".
-During the French colonial era, the northern region of today’s Vietnam was called Tonkin.
+The name Tonkin, written 東京 in chữ Hán characters and Đông Kinh in the Vietnamese alphabet, means "eastern capital", and is the former toponym for Hanoi, the present capital of Vietnam.
+The characters 東京 are the same source for the name Tokyo, also meaning "eastern capital".
+Tonkin later became an exonym for northern Vietnam, and during the colonial era, referred to a French protectorate.

-Bắc Bộ is the native Vietnamese name of Tonkin, which is the nowadays region of Northern Vietnam.
+Bắc Bộ is a native Vietnamese name for the region of Northern Vietnam.
 The bay's Vietnamese and Chinese names – Vịnh Bắc Bộ and Běibù Wān, respectively – both mean "Northern Bay".

 The Gulf of Tonkin is a relatively shallow portion of the Pacific Ocean; the majority of the gulf's ocean floor is less than 75 m in depth, and no part of the gulf is submerged in more than 100 m of water.